Downham, Essex: History

-There is evidence of Roman remains in the village suggesting it was originally of early Saxon origin, though it is not in the Domesday Book of 1086.
+There is evidence of Roman remains in the village suggesting it was originally of pre-Saxon origin, though it is not in the Domesday Book of 1086.

-The parish church is dedicated to St Margaret.
+The hilltop parish church is dedicated to St Margaret.
 The oldest section of the church is a 101/2 ft by 11 ft square redbrick tower from the late 15th or early 16th century.
 However, Christians have been recorded as worshipping on the site for over one thousand years.
 The nave of the church was restored in the nineteenth century, using some material from an earlier 13th-century building, and the interior was refurbished in the 1970s after a fire in March 1977.
 An ancient Field Maple lies north of the church.
-The village is home to Downham Hall, which was once the home of the De Beauvoir family, the building which currently stands is smaller than the original 17th-century mansion.
+The village is home to Downham Hall, which was once the home of the De Beauvoir family; the building which currently stands is smaller than the original 17th-century mansion.

-On 1 October 1934 the parish was abolished and merged with South Hanningfield.
+Downham was an ancient parish in the Barstable Hundred of Essex.
+In 1934 the parish was abolished its area absorbed into the parish of South Hanningfield.
+At the 1931 census (the last before the abolition of the civil parish), Downham had a population of 833.

 Geography

 Downham has approximately 200 households.
-The village has an elevation of 188 ft above sea level, and the parish has an area of 2152 acre.
+The village has an elevation of 188 ft above sea level, and the parish had an area of 2152 acre.
 The village is close to Hanningfield Reservoir, with its southwest bank being half a mile north from the village centre.